mohamadshawabkeh/storefront/vite-project/READMELAB37.md

 - State includes an array of products in the cart.
 - An action adds a selected item to the cart.
-- When the item is empty from the store it removes the item from the products!

 ## Application Architecture